OctopusDeploy/run-runbook-buildkite-plugin/README.md

 Incorporate the following step in your `pipeline.yml` to create a release in Octopus Deploy:

-**NOTE: These examples configure the Octopus server and API Key environment variables in the `pipeline.yml` file, this is NOT recommended and these should be configured as environment variables on the Buildkite agent.**

 ### Basic examples

 **Run a runbook using the published snapshot**